eslint/eslint/docs/rules/space-before-keywords.md

 and label statements.

 This rule takes one argument: `"always"` or `"never"`.
-If `"always"` then the keywords must be followed by at least one space.
+If `"always"` then the keywords must be preceded by at least one space.
 If `"never"` then no spaces will be allowed before the keywords `else`, `while` (do...while), `finally` and `catch`.
 The default value is `"always"`.

 This rule will allow keywords to be preceded by an opening curly brace (`{`).
 If you wish to alter